kframework/c-semantics/README.md

 installation steps not listed explicitly.

 ### 1. Install Perl
-- You almost definitely will have this installed if you use linux or mac;
+- You almost definitely will have this installed if you use Linux or Mac OS X;
   otherwise, use your package manager to install it.
 - Windows perl can be found here: http://www.activestate.com/activeperl
 - Perl is used for many of the scripts in both the C tool and in K.